St Bride's Church: Well

-The dig discovered a second well or cistern - a chalk lined pit dug to a depth of over 5 metres below ground level just south of the late 13th century chapel of John the Baptist.
+The dig discovered a second well or cistern — a rectangular chalk lined pit dug to a depth of over 5 metres below ground level just south of the late 13th century chapel of John the Baptist.
 This was taken to be a well as it was dug down into the water bearing gravels.
 Over this had been built the early 15th century chapel to St Anne.
-There's the connection of John the Baptist to water (baptism), with St Anne (or Anna) being a patron saint of springs and wells, and associated with healing waters.
+There's the connection of John the Baptist to water (baptism), with St Anne (or Anna) being a patron saint of springs and wells — and associated with healing waters.
 Taken together this strongly suggests St Bride's was the focus of a (possibly pre-Christian) water cult that continued until the reformation.
 This also reproduced, in miniature, an arrangement in Jerusalem.
-The 12th century Crusader Church of St Anne was built right beside the Pools of Bethesda - with earlier churches having been built over parts of these pools.
+The 12th century Crusader Church of St Anne was built right beside the Pools of Bethesda — with earlier churches having been built over parts of these pools.
 The waters of which were commonly regarded as having miraculous healing properties.

 There was certainly a third (possibly the original) well at the south east corner of the churchyard.
-An engraving of 1817 clearly shows that well's pump set in an arched recess under the southern end of the eastern churchyard wall - accessed via Bride Lane.
+An engraving of 1817 clearly shows that well's pump set in an arched recess under the southern end of the eastern churchyard wall — accessed via Bride Lane.
 Workmen digging nearby in 1893 discovered "an ancient water conduit" of adzed wood that had supplied water from this pump or spring to Bridewell Palace and noted an inscription above the pump had been "completely effaced by time".
 The Vestry minutes for 1850 record that contractors excavating for a new sewer in Bride Lane finally cut off or diverted the source which fed the well.
-Sadly - it seems the site of this well is inside what is now the Vicar's garage.
+Sadly - it seems the site of this well is inside what is now the Rector's garage.